savmul/depop-engagement-analysis/README.md

 Higher prices generally reduce engagement likelihood

-Even simple listing metadata contains meaningful signal, despite the noisy and long-tailed nature of marketplace engagement data
+Even simple listing metadata contains meaningful signal, despite the noisy and long-tailed nature of marketplace engagement data, making it useful for directional decision-making.

 📈 Model Performance (Context, Not the Point)